Clinical Support and Specialist Clinics

 • Referrals demonstration (Scheduling Appointment Book)

-The outpatient space will have the following clinics in the EMR
+The outpatient space has the following clinics in the EMR

 • Perinatal Mental Health